 Maintain Your Accounts

 To keep patients engaged about the practice’s virtual medicine endeavours, it’s imperative to keep your social accounts active and maintained.
 Try to post something at least once a day, or train patients to expect new content on a certain schedule – like Mondays, Wednesdays, and Fridays.

 On a housekeeping level, always ensure all important practice details (i.e., contact information, hours, and telemedicine services being offered) are always up to date.

 When someone is looking to find a ‘virtual doctor appointment near me,’ make sure your clinic is ready to serve them in this capacity.
-Tap here to learn more about Banty Medical and all of its offerings.
+Tap here to learn more about Banty Virtual Clinic and all of its offerings.